 Secondly, many times directory names do not need to be guessed at all.
-The names can be extracted from history files (like .history or .bash_history), that contain the commands last executed by the owner, like cd, which will include real directory names.
-In fact, in our experiments we found around 20-30% of all users had readable history files and around 40% of the total leaked data was obtained from the directory names extracted from these history files.
+The names can be extracted from history files (like .history or .bash history), that contain the commands last executed by the owner, like c d, which will include real directory names.
+In fact, in our experiments we found around 20%-30% of all users had readable history files and around 40% of the total leaked data was obtained from the directory names extracted from these history files.

 Thirdly, it is not always user created directories that leak information.
 Many applications use standard directory names and fail to protect critical information.
-For example, the famous Mozilla web browser [10] stores the profile directory in \sim /.mozilla and had that directory worldreadable [32] in many cases, till as late as 2003 (the Mozilla project was initiated in 1994).
-Many nix installations with the browser installed before that have this vulnerability and we were able to obtain around 575 password to financial and private websites (because users saved passwords without encrypting them).
+For example, the famous Mozilla web browser (Mozilla, 2008) stores the profile directory in

+$\sim$ /.mozilla and had that directory world-readable (Mozilla Bug Report, 2008) in many cases, till as late as 2003 (the Mozilla project was initiated in 1994).
+Many \nix installations with the browser installed before that have this vulnerability and we were able to obtain around 575 password to financial and private websites (because users saved passwords without encrypting them).
 In addition, their browser caches, bookmarks, cookies and histories were also available.
-The browser Opera [12] also has a similar vulnerability, though to a lesser extent.
+The browser Opera (2008) also has a similar vulnerability, though to a lesser extent.
 While it can be argued that it is the responsibility of application developers to ensure that this does not happen, we believe that the underlying system can assist users and applications in a more proactive manner.

-The POSIX ACLs [26], if used help in achieving only user selectivity.
+The POSIX ACLs (Grunbacher and Nuremberg, 2008), if used help in achieving only user selectivity.
 They do not address the data selectivity requirements or prevent leaking of application data.

-2.2.2 Metadata Privacy
+2.2.2 Metadata privacy